astro-pi/flight-mp3-examples/README.md

 Then your program would just end abruptly having done nothing.
 This happens because the `apt-get` command hasn't been run on the Astro Pis in space and we're unable to upload and install the `vlc` module manually due to issues with approved file types.

-To help you we've created two examples of MP3 playback that are **known to work** on the Astro Pis in space which you can adapt and integrate into your own code.
+To help you **work around** this we've created two examples of MP3 playback that are **known to work** on the Astro Pis in space which you can adapt and integrate into your own code.

 - [Background music function in Pygame](pygame_music.py)
 - [Subprocess Omxplayer and send key strokes to control it](omxplayer_shell.py)